peachpiecompiler/peachpie-docs/docs/api/assembly/compiled-class.md

 ## Attributes

+### PhpTypeAttribute

 The type is annotated with `#!c# [PhpTypeAttribute]`.
+The attribute annotates the type with following properties:
+- *ExplicitTypeName* (string) - fully qualified PHP type name as it appears in PHP context.
-The attribute contains a fully qualified PHP class name and relative file path where it was declared.
+- *FileName* (string) - relative file path where the type was declared.
+- *Autoload* (byte) - flag indicating how was the type set for autoloading.
+See [composer.json](/php/composer-json/) for enabling the autoload.
+The values of the flag are:
+  - `0`: the type was not marked as autoloadable.
+  - `1`: the type is set to be autoloaded, but containing file or base types have side effects.
+  - `2`: the type can be safely autoloaded without side effects.

+### PhpTraitAttribute

+The attribute annotates types of type trait.
+See [compiled trait](/api/assembly/compiled-trait/) for more details.

 ## Remarks